Pie KiwiSaver Scheme Review

 |

 Signing up isn't complicated, but you’ll need to decide what fund to invest in firstSigning up to the Pie KiwiSaver Scheme is effortless, but you’ll need to decide your fund first.
-Helpfully, the names of the three funds - conservative, balanced and growth, are free of buzzwords or spin.
+Helpfully, the names of the four funds - conservative, balanced, growth and aggressive, are free of buzzwords or spin.

 Generally, if you're looking for a safe investment with the lowest risk of seeing your original investment fall, a conservative fund could be a suitable option.
 If you're looking for a higher return and are prepared to have your money in higher risk investments which could fall in value, you should select the balanced or growth funds, as they operate in this manner. |